chromium/chromium/docs/accessibility/switch_access.md

 #### background.js

 This file is the first one run.
-Its primary job is to create an instance of SwitchAccess, although it als overifies that there is not more than one instance of Switch Access running simultaneously (this would normally happen on the sign in page).
+Its primary job is to create an instance of SwitchAccess, although it also overifies that there is not more than one instance of Switch Access running simultaneously (this would normally happen on the sign in page).